Handling Rejection

 However, sometimes you may have to accept that an employment area is very competitive, and that your particular qualifications and experience might be insufficient to secure a graduate position right now.
 If this is the case, but you are still committed to a career in the area, it can be helpful to undertake more research, perhaps arranging to speak to/meet people in the field to get their opinion on your qualifications and experience – and to get their advice on any alternative routes into that particular profession.

-If you think that disappointing grades/qualifications are one of the reasons that your applications are not successful, try not to worry, as this doesn’t always mean that you can’t pursue your career of choice.
+If you think that disappointing grades/qualifications are one of the reasons that your applications are not successful, try not to worry, as this doesn’t always mean that you can’t pursue your career of choice, there may be alternative ways in.
 For further advice, read our page on how to overcome disappointing grades.

 If you are getting invited to interview and/or assessment centres, you can safely assume that, on paper, employers consider you to be a strong prospective candidate.
 However if you are not receiving any offers after these interviews/assessment centres, there a number of ways that you can review your past performance and hopefully improve upon it in the future.